 Dené received her J.D. from the University of Georgia Law School where she graduated cum laude and her Bachelor of Arts in International Studies and Anthropology from Georgia Southern University.

 Dené has previously been named a Rising Star by Super Lawyers magazine.

-Mark has been at Litwin Law for over three years, where his practice has been focused on representing start-up and middle-market companies in a variety of business transactions, including: entity formations, angel and venture backed investments, mergers and acquisitions, restructuring and various other general corporate matters.
+Mark has been at Litwin Law for four years, where his practice has been focused on representing start-up and middle-market companies in a variety of business transactions, including: entity formations, angel and venture backed investments, mergers and acquisitions, restructuring and various other general corporate matters.

 As an attorney ingrained in the startup ecosystem, Mark serves as an advisor and partner to his clients – offering insight into an evolving capital environment that requires an efficient, practical and proactive approach to every project.

 Mark received his J.D. from Loyola University Chicago School of Law.
 While at Loyola, Mark earned a Certificate in International Law and Practice and served as President of Loyola’s International Law Society.
 Mark got his B.A. with honors from Illinois State University, where he double majored in History and Political Science and double minored in International Relations and Spanish.
 Mark is fluent in both Polish and Spanish.

 Amy is an attorney and a Certified Information Privacy Professional, U.S. private sector (CIPP/US) with long experience engaging with the healthcare industry and emerging technologies from different perspectives and roles.

 With a background that includes stints at the Office of General Counsel of the U.S. Department of Health & Human Services, Centers for Medicare & Medicaid Services; Office of Policy of the U.S. Food & Drug Administration; and as a lawyer in the health industry advisory practice of McDermott Will & Emery LLP, Amy understands the complex regulatory demands that those operating in highly regulated industries face globally, from Fortune 500 companies to emerging ones.